Radio Caroline: First transmissions

-Radio Caroline's transmission output was almost 20kW, achieved by linking two 10 kW Continental Electronics transmitters.
+Radio Caroline's transmission output, in the region of 20 kW, was achieved by linking two 10 kW Continental Electronics transmitters.
 Broadcasting hours were 6 am to 6 pm to avoid competition from Radio Luxembourg, which began transmissions at 6 pm.
 The station returned at 8 pm and continued until after midnight to avoid competition with popular television programmes.
 Most of Radio Caroline's pop music programmes were targeted at housewives, and some later programming was aimed at children.
 Without serious competition, Radio Caroline gained a regular daytime audience of some 7 million.

 Merger with Radio Atlanta

 On 2 July 1964, Radio Atlanta and Radio Caroline's companies, Project Atlanta and Planet Productions, announced the stations were to merge, with Crawford and O'Rahilly as joint managing directors.
-Radio Atlanta closed at 8 p.m. that day.
-It was renamed Radio Caroline South and MV Mi Amigo remained off Frinton-on-Sea while MV Caroline broadcast as Radio Caroline North.
-MV Caroline sailed from Felixstowe to the Isle of Man, broadcasting as she went.
+Radio Atlanta closed at 8 p.m.
+BST that day.
+It was renamed Radio Caroline South and MV Mi Amigo remained off Frinton-on-Sea, while MV Caroline broadcast as Radio Caroline North.

+Following the consolidation between the two companies, Caroline weighed anchor and sailed from Felixstowe en-route to the Isle of Man, broadcasting as she went.
 The only broadcast staff on board were Tom Lodge and Jerry Leighton.
-MV Caroline arrived at her new anchorage on the southern tip of the Bahama Bank, Ramsey Bay, on 6 July 1964, at a position formerly occupied by the Bahama Bank Lightship.
-The two stations were able to cover most of the British Isles.
-Later, some programmes were pre-recorded on land and broadcast simultaneously from both ships.
+Caroline took up station at her new anchorage on the southern tip of the Bahama Bank, Ramsey Bay, on 6 July 1964, at a position formerly occupied by the Bahama Bank Lightship.
+The two Caroline stations were now able to cover most of the British Isles.

-In October 1965, O'Rahilly bought Crawford's interest in the MV Mi Amigo and engaged Tom Lodge from Radio Caroline North to make programme changes and regain the audience from Radio London.
+Whilst the two Caroline stations transmitted separately, some programmes were pre-recorded on land and broadcast simultaneously from both ships.
+In October 1965, O'Rahilly bought Crawford's interest in the Mi Amigo and engaged Tom Lodge from Radio Caroline North to make programme changes and regain the audience from Radio London.
 Lodge hired new DJs and introduced free-form programming.

 When the US-backed Radio London arrived off the coast of England, there was an unsuccessful attempt to merge its sales operation with that of Caroline before Radio London started transmissions.
 The new station introduced British audiences to slick American-style top 40 radio with electronic jingles produced by Dallas-based PAMS, and was an immediate success.